In this explainer, we will learn how to describe the structure and function of different tissues found in animals.

 Key Term: Nervous Tissues

 Nervous tissues function in communication.
-They carry signals throughout the body and process information to provide appropriate responses within the central nervous system.
+They carry signals throughout the body and process information to provide appropriate responses from the central nervous system.

 Nervous tissues are mostly made of nerve cells called neurons.
 Neurons are cells that are specifically adapted to receive and transmit signals.
 They have special parts called dendrites, which receive signals, and special parts called axons, which carry signals away from the cell body toward the axon terminals, where these signal can be transmitted to other cells.
 The length of the axon and the length and number of dendrites that a neuron has vary depending on its function.
 Also, neurons may or may not possess what we call a myelin sheath.
 The myelin sheath is a fatty coating around the axons of some neurons, which speeds up the transmission of electrical signals along the axon of the neuron.
 You can see the structure of a neuron in Figure 11.

 Besides neurons, nervous tissues possess many types of support cells called neuroglia.
-These neuroglia help the neurons do their job; for instance, they form the myelin sheath around the neurons, provide the neurons with nutrients, and act as immune cells to protect the neurons from disease.
+These neuroglia help the neurons do their job; for instance, they form the myelin sheath around the neurons.
+Myelin is formed by Schwann cells in the peripheral nervous system and oligodendrocytes in the central nervous system.
+Some neuroglia, such as astrocytes, can provide the neurons with nutrients.
+Others types, such as microglia, can act as immune cells to protect the neurons from disease.
 The structure and composition of cells within nervous tissues make them adapted to their specific function within the nervous system.

 Example 3: Describing the Function of Nervous Tissues